 Hide & Seek Art Game.

 For more fun and surprises, I tried hiding my art pieces in kubrick, a book shop and cafe in my April exhibition “Hide and Seek Art Game”.
-Paintings on dining chairs, handmade books, and vase with vines pattern mixed with normal furnishings, all were displayed in a way that you didn’t see them at first glance.
+Paintings on dining chairs, handmade books, and vase with vines pattern mixed with normal furnishings, all were displayed in a way that you didn’t recognize them as artwork at first glance.
 This is a metaphor for the current political situation.
 We are not seeing what really happens around us.

 為添一點驚喜，四月展覽首次嘗試將作品「藏」起來。在「捉迷藏品」展覽中，油畫、手造書與花樽等等，都與日常擺設混在一起，當觀賞者走進kubrick書店 / 餐廳時，第一眼往往看不見它們，但明明就擺在面前。這是一個隱喻，說政治無處不在，但真相我們卻視而不見。